Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 ## daemon.g

-The file /sys/daemon.g can be used to execute regular tasks.
+The [macro file /sys/daemon.g](/User_manual/Tuning/Macros#daemong) can be used to execute regular tasks.
 The firmware looks for the file, if the file exists it executes it and once the end of file is reached it waits.
 If the file is not found it waits for 10s and then looks for it again.

 Ir is recommended to use a while loop inside the daemon.g file if you are using it to prevent the firmware having to open it every 10 seconds.
 E.g if you want a shorter update time then put a while loop inside the daemon.g with G4 S1 in it for 1 second repeats.